BartBruh/babbleBridge/README.md

-# GlotSync - Speak Globally, Chat Locally
+# **BabbleBridge** - Connecting the World in Real-Time

-#### React Firebase Chat Application With Realtime Text Translation To Your Native Language
+#### React Firebase Chat Application With Realtime Text Translation To Your Native Language (text translation not yet implemented)

 ---